StackExchange/dnscontrol/documentation/advanced-features/concurrency-verified.md

 That probably needs to be protected, even if every fetch returns the same data.

 The `-race` build is a helpful hint but is not a guarantee.

+#### Multiple Providers

+Most simple use-cases likely use just one copy of a given provider, managing zones in an account.
+But there can be multiple _distinct_ copies, each for different accounts.
+Someone might use this while migrating accounts, for instance.
+You might have two fields in `creds.json` both with a `TYPE` of your provider.

+The uses of the provider objects should never create copies; each is created by a constructor, but thereafter is a singleton per constructed provider.
+Thus it is safe to have synchronization objects inside the provider struct.

+See, for example, the `dnsimple` provider, where there is a `sync.Once` _per object_, not at a global level, so that the `.accountID` can be fetched just once per configured provider.
+Because `sync.Once` contains a reference to `sync.noCopy`, the `go vet` command will catch attempts to copy that object, and so will catch attempts to copy the containing `dnsimpleProvider` object.